microsoft/synthetic-data-showcase/README.md

 python showcase.py <config_path> --evaluate | --eval
 ```

-Compares the `synthetic_microdata` to the `sensitive_microdata` in terms of the mean absolute error between the counts of attribute combinations up to `reporting_length` in length.
+Compares the `synthetic_microdata` to the `sensitive_microdata` in terms of the proportion of sensitive combination counts that are preserved by the synthetic data (up to `reporting_length` in length).
 Reads from the `sensitive_aggregates` tsv file if available.

 Outputs of this stage are tsv and svg summaries of: